-Former Trail Blazer Michael Holton begins his eighth season with the Trail Blazers as an in-studio analyst.
-Holton also serves as the team's sideline reporter for all Trail Blazers home games.
+Former Trail Blazer Michael Holton entered his 11th season with the Trail Blazers as an in-studio analyst and his first full season as the home game radio analyst in 2017-18.
+Holton also hosts Trail Blazers Courtside along with Jordan Kent.
 Prior to his current role, Holton served as a radio analyst for the Trail Blazers and was also a color analyst for ESPN’s coverage of NCAA basketball.
 In addition, Holton served as a co-host on 750 KXL’s “Ducks Rewind,” a weekly show analyzing Oregon Ducks men’s basketball.
 Holton has also worked for NBC/KGW-TV and 1080 The Fan.
 After retiring from the NBA, Holton served as head coach of the University of Portland from 2001-06.
 Prior to that, Holton served as an assistant coach for Pasadena City College (1993-94), Oregon State University (1995-96) and UCLA (1996-01).
 Holton began his NBA career as a third-round selection by the Golden State Warriors in the 1983 NBA Draft but did not play until the 1984-85 season when he suited up for Phoenix.
 In six seasons, Holton played for the Suns, Bulls, Trail Blazers and Hornets.
 Holton played in 325 NBA games, averaging 6.2 points, 1.4 rebounds and 3.0 assists.
 Before beginning his professional career, the Seattle native earned his degree from UCLA, where he was a four-year letter winner for the basketball team from 1979-1983.